MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Software-for-Hackathons.md

 ## Admissions

 * [Nucleus](https://github.com/hacktx/nucleus) - An extensible and comprehensive hackathon application system that integrates with MyMLH, Slack and more from HackTX.
 Built using **PHP**.
+* [HackathonManager](https://github.com/codeRIT/hackathon-manager) - An all-in-one platform for hackathon registration & logistics with support for MyMLH.
+Accept applications, facilitate RSVPs, coordinate busses, communicate with hackers, and more from a single tool.
+Built using **Ruby on Rails**  by the codeRIT team.

 ## Registration